Filemonekk/EcoLocator/README.md

 ## Platform for Reporting and Searching Environmental Waste

+## DEMO
+You can see the app in action here:

 ## Description
 This project is a web platform, built with React using TypeScript and Vite, that allows users to: